HeisenbugLtd/spat/doc/spark_file_format.md

 Contains information about the assumptions made in the proof.
 In other words, these were not proved themselves, these are conditions that must hold true if the proof is to be trusted.
+This object only contains data if gnatprove was called with the `--assumptions` option.

 #### 3.4.1 Grammar Summary